nprapps/nprapps.github.com/_posts/2015-02-26-multivariate-testing.markdown

 ![An example of one of our question variations](/img/mvt-life-after-death-question-A.png)

 We wanted to confirm that users would convert at a higher percentage when presented with a Care Question first, so we kept the same control scenario.
-Instead of only using one question, we decided to run a multivariate test with four possible questions.
+Instead of only using one question, we decided to run a multivariate test with four possible different phrasings.
 The control scenario and the four question variations each received ~20% of the test traffic.
 The four possible questions were:

 * Did you like this story?
 * Did you like this story?
 (It helps us to know)